DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 > This section addresses the points mentioned in [When Do These Types of Games Feel Fun?](<#When Do These Types of Games Feel Fun?>) and [When Do These Games Feel Unfair?](<#When Do These Games Feel Unfair?>).

 ##### The Enemies Need to Pose a Significant Threat to the Player
-As of right now, the enemies are far too easy to defeat,
+As of right now, the enemies are far too easy to defeat.
+This is mostly my fault since the enemy AI is only so complex.

 ##### Force the Player to Engage with the Enemies
 As it is now, when the player first loads into the room, the enemies are already standing around just begging to be shot at.